Black Oak Arkansas: The return to Atlantic Records

 The band released an album for Atlantic Records/Atco Records on October 15, 2013, titled Back Thar N' Over Yonder.
 The album contained five newly recorded songs and 10 previously unreleased 1970s tracks which were produced by Tom Dowd.
-The new songs featured a line-up of original and current members.
+The new songs featured a lineup of original and current members.
 Reunited originals Jim "Dandy" Mangrum, Rickie Lee "Risky" Reynolds, Pat "Dirty" Daugherty, and Jimmy "Soybean" Henderson, were joined by current drummer Johnnie Bolin, bassist George Hughen, guitarist Buddy Church and lead guitarist Hal McCormack.
 The first single off the record "Plugged In And Wired" was released August 26, 2013.
 The band toured to support the album.

-Underdog Heroes
+2019 to present

 On May 24, 2019, Black Oak Arkansas released Underdog Heroes, their first album consisting of all new recordings in 30 years.
-The album featured Mangrum, Reynolds, and Sammy B Seauphine who has been a member since 2014 and present.
+The album featured founding members Jim Dandy Mangrum and Rickie Lee Reynolds, and Sammy B Seauphine as an additional vocalist.
+On September 22, 2023, the band released The Devil's Jukebox, a cover album, on Cleopatra Records.

+In 2024, the new lineup for Black Oak Arkansas was unveiled, featuring Jim Dandy on lead vocals, Sammy Seauphine on duet vocals, Kinley Wolfe on bass guitar, Josh Decker on rhythm guitar, and Chris Craig on drums.
+The lineup debuted on March 1st as the opening act for Rickey Medlocke in Medina, Minnesota.

+In 2025, the band embarked on a mini-tour of the West Coast, featuring an appearance the 53rd anniversary party for the Rainbow Bar & Grill in West Hollywood, California.
+On April 12th, Jim joined Michael Monroe onstage for a performance of the Black Oak Arkansas song "Rock N' Roll."
+Black Oak was joined by Monster Magnet guitarist Ed Mundell at the Rainbow anniversary party for a performance of "Space Lord," which the band covered on their album The Devil's Jukebox, as well as the Black Oak classic "Mutants of the Monster."